Concepts for Generative AI Agents

 Content Moderation

-A feature that removes biased, toxic, violent, abusive, derogatory, hateful, threatening, insulting, and harassing phrases from generated responses in large language models (LLMs).
+A feature that removes toxic, violent, abusive, derogatory, hateful, threatening, insulting, and harassing phrases from generated responses in large language models (LLMs).
 In OCI Generative AI Agents, this feature is categorized into four types of harm:

 1. Hate and Harassment: identity attacks, insults, threats of violence, and sexual aggression.